Financial Technology (FinTech) MScStudy level: Postgraduate

 You will engage with new technologies, teaching aids and software innovations, increasing your innovative practices and exposure to the latest learning technologies available.
 You will rely on technologies to support innovation in learning, and to critically evaluate sources of information and apply these in complex and unpredictable situations.
-You will attain a significant level of digital fluency that you can apply in your professional practice.
+You will look to attain a significant level of digital fluency that you can apply in your professional practice.

 - Originality, independent learning and critical thinking

-The second semester extends these core skills: students will continue progressing through “learning by doing” in a number of practice-enhanced modules that focus on FinTech strategy and entrepreneurship, current AI technologies and data science, and research.
+The second semester extends these core skills: you will continue progressing through “learning by doing” in a number of practice-enhanced modules that focus on FinTech strategy and entrepreneurship, current AI technologies and data science, and research.

 FinTech Landscape and Transformations in Financial Services - 15 credits

-Exposes students to this fast-growing intersection between technology and finance which is disrupting and evolving the functioning of financial services and financial intermediation.
+This module will expose you to this fast-growing intersection between technology and finance which is disrupting and evolving the functioning of financial services and financial intermediation.